 To start identifying potential funders from outside the library, check out FDO Free (Foundation Directory Online, Free) from any computer or mobile device.
 You can find short profiles of almost 90,000 foundations here and then come to the Oregon Tech Libraries on the Klamath Falls campus to use Foundation Directory Online Professional for more in-depth research.

 For information on how to find and apply for government grants, go to www.grants.gov.

 The Foundation Center's print collection is located on shelves at the east (far) end of the main Reference area.
 It includes grantmaker directories, and books on fundraising and nonprofit management.
 Grants collection books are cataloged in the library's online catalog.
 These books can be used in the library but not checked out.

 The library also has other books on philanthropy, nonprofit organization management, and funding sources in the main circulating collection.
 These books may be checked out by Oregon Tech students, staff, and faculty, or by registered community borrowers.
 Electronic books on these topics are also available to Oregon Tech students, staff, and faculty through the catalog.

 Additional reference help is available at the Information Services / Research Assistance desk during reference hours (see the Contact a Librarian page for hours and contact options).
-Users of the Foundation Directory Online database, as well as the printed book collection are encouraged to make an appointment with a reference librarian for an individual consultation.
+Users of the Foundation Directory Online resources, as well as the printed book collection are encouraged to make an appointment with a reference librarian for an individual consultation.